anacimpeanu/ROBOTICS-MATRIX-PROJECT-BOMBERMAN/README.md

 <details>
     <summary> Highscores </summary>

-    🐱 The user can see his best father-in-law and, on top of that, brag about it to his friends ;)
+    🐱 The user can see his best score and, on top of that, brag about it to his friends ;)

 <img width="300" alt="image" src="https://github.com/anacimpeanu/ROBOTICS-MATRIX-PROJECT-BOMBERMAN/assets/115561036/8b770dda-89d4-4b48-934f-ba7ce1880488">